Skip to main content

 UK entry requirements

-All applicants must have a pre-registration degree in relevant allied health profession and the following of relevant experience as a minimum:
+Hold a pre-registration degree in a relevant allied health profession, be currently employed in the clinical speciality you wish to apply for and have the following relevant experience as a minimum:

 1. Students currently working in the UK - At least 1 year of post qualification clinical work experience in the specialism they have applied for.
 Typically this should be work experience from a ‘Band 6’ level role.